By Natalie Buchwald, LMHC-D | Last Updated: July 3rd, 2026

 If this tendency is so dangerous and potentially harmful to us, why does our subconscious create this disconnect so easily?
 It’s likely an evolutionary trait initially designed for our survival.
 To illustrate, let’s compare it to another evolutionary trait—the fight-or-flight instinct.

 In times of acute stress, our bodies and minds react with an injection of hormones that give us a burst of energy.
 We call this the fight-or-flight instinct because it’s designed to help us detect danger and rescue ourselves from it fast.
-But when these stress hormones keep getting triggered and released over long periods of time (as so often happens in our modern world), it results in chronic stress, which can lead to anxiety, depression and all sorts of long-term health problems.
+But when these stress hormones keep getting triggered and released over long periods of time (as so often happens in our modern world), it results in chronic stress, which can lead to a burnout, anxiety, depression and all sorts of long-term health problems.

 By the same token, we likely developed the “disconnect” instinct as a mechanism to protect us from emotional trauma.
 It causes our minds in extreme situations to “block out” traumatic or painful events like abuse.
 Our mind is effectively putting a guard on itself to maintain sanity.
 But like the fight-or-flight instinct, when the disconnect instinct gets repeatedly triggered by lower-key events, we begin a more consistent pattern of emotional suppression, losing touch with our true selves in the process.
 At best, it leaves us feeling chronically unhappy or numb.
 At worst, it can lead to serious physical and mental issues.